 The customer asks to change the shipping address after paying.

 There’s an abnormal number of international orders within a short time.

 There’s an abnormal number of orders at an unusual time of day.

-You receive multiple orders from the same PayPal account around the same time.
+You receive multiple small orders from the same PayPal account.

 A customer overpays.